< Back to Facilities

 - Shooters are responsible for the conduct of their guests.

-- Young shooters must stay within an arm’s reach of an adult while on the firing line.
+- Shooters under 16 must stay within an arm’s reach of an adult while on the firing line.

 - Rapid fire (one shot fired per second or faster) is prohibited.